All Blacks, France in same pool for 2023 Rugby World Cup - WHIZ News

-PARIS (AP) — Three-time champion New Zealand will renew its rivalry with host nation France after being drawn into the same pool Monday for the 2023 Rugby World Cup.
+PARIS (AP) — Three-time champion New Zealand will renew its storied Rugby World Cup rivalry with France after being drawn Monday into the same pool as the host nation for the 2023 tournament.

+Their eighth meeting could be the opening game of the 2023 World Cup, with the exact schedule only being decided early next year following conversations with the French team.

+“Why not?”
+France coach Fabien Galthie said, when asked if he wanted to play New Zealand first.
+“They’re a beautiful team.
+Everyone in rugby loves New Zealand.
+It would be so exciting to play the All Blacks at home in the first match.”

-Italy was also drawn into Pool A alongside the All Blacks and the French, one of four five-team groups.
+Italy was also drawn alongside the All Blacks and the French into Pool A, one of four five-team groups.

+Wales and Australia have also met seven times in the tournament and they were pitted together again in Pool C, along with Fiji, in what appeared the toughest group.

 The remaining eight qualifiers — two for each pool — will be known by November 2022, a year before the tournament, following a regional qualification process.
 At least two will come each from the Americas and Europe, as well as one each from Oceania, Africa and the Asia-Pacific regions.